 Ponderosa Pine grows at a fast rate when young, adding over 12 inches in height every year.
 Within 10 years it will be at least 12 feet tall, and already an attractive tree.
 Younger trees have a broad, conical shape, with wide-spreading horizontal branches, slightly up-turned at the ends.
 As the tree matures it becomes more narrowly conical, and older branches turn more downwards, giving a graceful look to the tree.

 Plant your Ponderosa Pine in an open, sunny place.
 It will not grow well in shade.
 It will grow in a wide range of soil types, but it does best in lighter, well-drained soils.
 Once established it is drought resistant, and if water is available in the early years, this is an excellent tree for sandy or gravelly soils.
-It has few significant pests or diseases, and it is not even eaten by deer.
+It has few significant pests and doesn’t suffer from any major pine tree diseases – and it is not even eaten by deer!
 It is also one of the pine tree species most tolerant of salt-spray.

 When choosing a planting place, allow plenty of room for the tree to develop.
 Plant it at least 15 feet from any buildings or other trees.
 When planting a variety of trees in an open piece of ground, add together the maximum width of adjacent trees, divide this number by two, and allow at least that much space between them.
 That way they will be able to grow their full width without becoming entangled, and you will be able to appreciate their beauty in full.